House sitting guide for home and pet owners 2023

 As the home owner you should have the same degree of integrity.
 Don't ditch the sitters just because a neighbour, friend or family member offers to do the job instead.

-We don’t think it’s unreasonable to ask for proof of travel arrangements, when available, from sitters if they are travelling internationally – it shows their commitment.
+We don't think it's unreasonable to ask for proof of travel arrangements, when available, from sitters if they are traveling internationally - it shows their commitment.

-For a remote property with a complicated off-grid system this might involve a day or more, whereas a couple of hours for might suffice for a modern suburban property.
+For a remote property with a complicated off-grid system and multiple pets, this might involve a day or more, whereas a couple of hours for might suffice for a modern suburban property with a single cat.

 If you have one or more dogs it's always a good idea to schedule enough time to all go for a walk together with the sitters so that familiar routines can be explained and demonstrated.
 This will help put everyone, including the pets, at ease.